James Thompson (racing driver): European Touring Car Cup

-He won the 2009 European Touring Car Cup at the Circuito Vasco Sameiro near Braga in Portugal, driving a Honda Accord for Hartmann Honda Racing.
+Thompson won the 2009 European Touring Car Cup at the Circuito Vasco Sameiro near Braga in Portugal, driving a Honda Accord for Hartmann Honda Racing.

-In 2010 he revealed a schedule of ETCC, the new-for-2010 Scandinavian Touring Car Cup and DTC, Danish Touring Car Championship.
+In 2010, Thompson revealed a schedule of ETCC, the new-for-2010 Scandinavian Touring Car Cup and DTC, Danish Touring Car Championship.
 He won the season opener of ETCC and led the championship, but a few days before the Scandinavian season kicked off, he parted ways with Danish team Hartmann Honda Racing.
 The two got back together heading for the second round of ETCC.
 Thompson successfully defended his ETCC title in 2010.

 Scandinavian Touring Car Championship

-In 2011, he raced in the Scandinavian Touring Car Championship for Polestar Racing in their Volvo C30.
+In 2011, Thompson raced in the Scandinavian Touring Car Championship for Polestar Racing in their Volvo C30.
 He left the team in the middle of season, citing differences in the development direction of the car as the reason for the departure.
 His replacement was later announced at WTCC driver Gabriele Tarquini.